 Russia may have provided support to North Korea in the development of the Hwasong-20 solid-propellant intercontinental ballistic missile (ICBM).
-This was stated by Chairman of the Joint Chiefs of Staff (JCS) of South Korea, Jin Yong-sun, Defence blog writes.
+This was stated by Chairman of the Joint Chiefs of Staff (JCS) of South Korea, Jin Young-sun, writes Defence blog.

-The Hwasong-20 was presented to the public on October 10 at a parade in honor of the 80th anniversary of the ruling Workers' Party of Korea.
+The Hwasong-20 was presented to the public on October 10 at a parade celebrating the 80th anniversary of the ruling Workers' Party of Korea.
 The authorities called the ICBM "the most powerful example of nuclear weapons" in their arsenal.

-The event also showcased other types of new weapons, including a hypersonic missile and multiple launch systems for strike drones.
+The event also showcased other types of new weaponry, including a hypersonic missile and multiple launch systems for strike drones.
 This proves Pyongyang's desire to enhance the strike capabilities of its army.

 The Chairman of the JCS of South Korea analyzed photographs of the Hwasong-19 and Hwasong-20 ICBMs published by ЦТАК.
 He pointed out significant differences in the design of the TEL, which indicates foreign technical assistance.